RoboticsLabURJC/2019-tfg-ana-cuevas/Cuadernillosbeta/howtoinstall.md

 `cd 1-Introduction`

 Now run:
-`pipenv -python x.x.x sync` this will create an enviroment with all the libraries specified in the pipfile that comes with the exercise.
+`pipenv -python x.x.x sync` where x.x.x is the version of python onyour computer, this will create an environment with all the libraries specified in the pipfile that comes with the exercise.

 To open the exercise run:
 `pipenv run jupyter notebook`